Concept

 The main goal of the session is to develop joint approaches and develop global strategies aimed at ensuring sustainable and equitable living conditions on the planet.
 During the discussions, attention will be paid not only to current problems, but also to promising solutions in the field of adaptation to climate change, as well as the prevention of negative social and environmental consequences.

-It is planned that the result of the session will be a series of recommendations aimed at strengthening cooperation between countries and international organizations within the framework of global climate initiatives.
+It is planned that the outcome of the session will be a series of recommendations aimed at strengthening cooperation between countries and international organizations within the framework of global climate initiatives.

 This plenary session is dedicated to discussing the key role of business and civil society in the effective implementation of climate initiatives.
 The main focus is on identifying important aspects of cooperation that contribute to achieving common climate goals.